jonting/volmun/README.md

 # volmun
-Website made for the UTK Model UN club, made using Django and Python.
+Website made for the UTK Model UN club, made using Django, Python, and Bootstrap.

 Primary apps include "committee", which generates all the database-stored committee pages at www.volmun.com/committees.
 "Pages" holds all the static pages and the staffer models.